-The loss for the Group after providing for income tax for the year amounted to \$8,355,000 (2020: \$31,305,000).
-Operations remained suspended during the year, as COVID-19 restrictions eased, and the Group sought to secure long-term funding to support operations.
+The loss for the Group after providing for income tax for the year amounted to \$9,812,000 (2021: \$8,355,000).
+Operations remained suspended during the 31 December 2022 financial year, as the Group sought and obtained long-term funding to support operations and secured the renewal of the Sambarabougou Exploitation Permit for a further 5 years.
+Renewal of the permit was received from the Government of Senegal on 1 June 2022.